uCiC-app/slate/source/includes/_conversations.md

-limit | Unsigned Integer | Maximum number of themes to return offset | Unsigned Integer | Offset in list of themes to start return from page | Unsigned Integer | Page of themes to return
+limit | Unsigned Integer | Maximum number of themes to return offset | Unsigned Integer | Offset in list of themes to start return from page | Unsigned Integer | Page of themes to return participant | Unsigned Integer | Find only the conversation with this participant

 ## Get a Conversation